Once upon a time networking was a new idea.

 Why We Network

 Okay, so when we ‘network’ what we are really saying is that we have an underlying agenda where we are after something.
-Usually we want the people we meet to help us in some way.
+Usually, we want the people we meet to help us in some way; A promotion, A new job, Insight into an industry or company, Inspiration on what to do next.

-Basically, we would like the people we meet to help us in our career and lives.
+Basically... we would like the people we meet to help us in our careers and lives.

 Go there to get to know the people around you.
 Don’t shove your life story or current major problem or need in their faces.
 They don’t know you yet so they aren’t going to help you if you just ‘sell sell sell’.
 No-one likes a salesperson – so don’t be one.